Learn everything about critical control point examples for biological, chemical, and physical hazards.

 What are control measures?

-A control measure is an action or an activity that can prevent or eliminate a food safety hazard or reduce its impact or likelihood of occurrence to an acceptable level.
+A control measure is an action or an activity that can minimize or eliminate an identified potential hazard or reduce its likelihood of occurrence to an acceptable level.
 In other words, a control measure is any action, step, task, process, or procedure intended to address a food safety hazard.
 The term control measure is used because not all hazards can be prevented, but all of them can be effectively controlled.

-The first step to understanding critical control points in food preparation is knowing that control measures are categorized according to their nature, relationship to the process, and the level of risk to the consumer should the measure fail.
+The first step to understanding a critical control point in food preparation is knowing that control measures are categorized according to their nature, relationship to the process, and the level of risk to the consumer should the measure fail.

 Examples of control measures include: